Digital-Preservation-Finland/dpres-specification-migrator/README.rst

 This will create a DIP METS document from the input file as well as migrating it to a newer version if possible.

-When creating a DIP METS it is possible to specify the METS OBJID with the '--objid' argument.
-Note that this argument is ignored when only migrating the METS to a newer version without creating a DIP document.
+When creating a DIP METS it is possible to specify the METS OBJID of the DIP METS with the '--objid' argument.
+If the OBJID isn't specified, the script will generate a random unique ID for the DIP METS.
+Note that this argument is ignored if the '--record_status' is not 'dissemination' (the OBJID of the METS document is not changed when migrating to a newer version of the specifications without migrating to a DIP).

 Copyright